SirJosh-i/My-Cardfolio/README.md

 ### HTML Code (`index.html`)

-The `index.html` file serves as the main webpage for Anil Raj Rimal's personal portfolio.
+The `index.html` file serves as the main webpage for Anil Raj Rimal's portfolio.
 It includes the following elements:

 - Meta information, including the page title, description, keywords, and author.
 - Links to external resources such as a custom CSS file and a favicon.